Khost Province

+To the east, Khost Province is bordered by the North Waziristan and Kurram districts of Pakistan’s Khyber Pakhtunkhwa province.
+To the north, it is bordered by the Nangarhar.
+To the south, it is bordered by Paktika.
+To the west, it is bordered by Paktia.

 History

 Second Anglo-Afghan War

-During the Second Anglo-Afghan War, British forces led by Lord Roberts entered the province during the second British invasion of Afghanistan during the conflict.
+During the second Anglo-Afghan War, British forces led by Lord Roberts entered the province.
 Approximately 8,000 raiders from the Mangal tribe, which had a long tradition of resisting outside control, launched several attacks on weakly protected British supply convoys in Khost Province.
 In reprisal, Lord Roberts ordered his forces to attack eleven Mangal villages which had launched raids that murdered several camp followers, resulting in them being sacked and burnt.
-Once news of the reprisals became known in Britain, his political opponents in the British Parliament criticized Lord Robert's actions.
+As the news of the reprisals spread over Britain, his political opponents in the British parliament criticized Lord Robert's actions.
 At the end of the conflict, British forces withdrew from the province.